lizard-demon/zfx/README.md

 Cross-platform GUI and graphics engine for Zig.

-One import for cimgui, sokol-zig, as well as a custom reflection-based widget generator and a cnstraint-based layout system inspired by Clay.h.
+One import for cimgui, sokol-zig, as well as a custom reflection-based widget generator and a constraint-based layout system inspired by Clay.h.

 All in ~300 lines of zig code.